| | | | |

 This cranberry custard tart is a perfect holiday dessert.
 Filled with a sweet cranberry custard, it makes for a beautiful and delicious ending.

 My love for cranberry sauce continues here with my favourite cranberry custard tart.
 It is such a delicious tart that once you try it, it is sure to become your favourite too.
-The filling is slightly tart, slightly sweet, creamy, and oh so so delicious.
-Anyone that loves cranberries is in for a great treat with this tart.
+The filling is slightly tart, slightly sweet, creamy, and oh so delicious.
+Anyone who loves cranberries is in for a great treat with this tart.

-The Ingredients for Cranberry Custard Tart
+Ingredients for Cranberry Custard Tart

 Four main ingredients are all it takes to make this super beautiful and delicious tart.